 Have you ever spent an uncomfortable night trying to punch lumpy pillows into shape?
 Oftentimes, filling in cheap pillows tends to clump up.
 Not only are you left with the neck strain of traditional pillows, but you also have filling where you don’t want it and none where you do want it.

-Memory foam does not form any lumps, both because of the way the pillows are constructed and because of the material itself.
+High-quality memory foam does not form any lumps, both because of the way the ergonomic pillows are constructed and because of the material itself.
 Memory foam pillows are usually solid, rather than being a sack filled with some sort of stuffing.
 And even if you get a pillow with shredded memory foam fill, lumps would simply melt out of the way as the material conformed to your shape.

 Types of Memory Foam Pillows

 There are a few different types of memory foam pillows even within the neck pillow category.
 The two primary types are contour or traditional memory foam pillows and shredded memory foam pillows.
-Contour and traditional pillows are made from one solid piece of foam encased in a washable sleeve.
+Contour and traditional pillows are made from one solid piece of foam encased in a machine-washable sleeve.

 What to Look for in a Pillow